jcoope02/budget_adjusment_scripts/README.md

 - Choose event type (one-time or recurring) and specify RRULE for recurring events
 - Select by project, service, or individual SLOs (multi-select)
 - Embedded YAML template (no need for external template files)
-- Color-coded output for clarity (works on Windows, macOS, Linux)
+- Color-coded output for clarity
 - Robust error handling and user guidance

 ## Typical Workflow